OngMinXian/NUSPlanner/README.md

 | Calendar page :calendar: | 1.
 Calendar page displays a calendar that is equipped with the following functionalities: adding, removing, resizing, and dragging and dropping events <br /><br /> 2.
 Users add an event by assigning a title, start date + time and end date + time to the event <br /> <br /> 3.
 Events created by the user are stored in the “Events” collection on the Firestore database. | Not applicable |
 | Profile Page :bust_in_silhouette: | 1.
 Profile page is linked to Firebase and reflects any edits that a user maks to his profile <br /><br /> 2.
 Upon creating an account, a new “user” object is created into the “Users” collection in Firebase.
 Some fields are left as “-” by default before the user edits the profile. <br /><br /> 3.
 Users can upload a profile picture from their computer onto the website.
 This picture is stored in the storage database. <br /><br /> 4.
 If no ptofile picture has been uploaded by the user, a default profile picture which has been stored in the storage database will be displayed | Not applicable |

+## Software Engineering Practices
+### Approach to software design
+We adopted a bottom-up approach towards multi-level design in Milestone 1.
+Given our lack of familiarity with the tech stacks, we started by watching YouTube introductory videos and reading online guides to prepare ourselves for the technical rigours of producing code.
+We then proceeded to enhance our understanding of the tech-stacks by starting on the website design and layout, which is heavily reliant on HTML, CSS, as well as frameoworks like react-bootstrap.
+Developing advanced features like integration with Firebase, routing and interactivity followed after we gained proficiency in the basics of web development. <br /><br />

+This approach to software design has been effective for us as we were able to fine-tune our advanced features based on the basic features that we built.
+Moving ahead, we will continue to adopt this approach to software design.

 ### Screenshots of pages :camera: